sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 ### Create a Sumo Logic handler

-Run the following command to create a handler that will send Sensu observability data to your Sumo Logic HTTP Logs and Metrics Source:
+Run the following command to create a handler to send Sensu observability data to your Sumo Logic HTTP Logs and Metrics Source:

 {{< language-toggle >}}